RillingDev/ok/README.md

 </form>
 ```

-the name defined in `data-ok` is the key of the methods object defined in the js.
+the name defined in `data-ok` is the key of the methods object defined in the JS.
 if `nameCaps(val)` evaluates to false, the text-input will be marked as invalid, otherwise it will be un-marked

 ### Validation

 Once the user inputs on a field bound by Ok.js, the validator function will be run.
 If it evaluates to true, the field is valid.
-If it evaluates falsy, the field will be marked as invalid with the class "invalid" and the JS validity will be updated (which will show a popup containing the validator message).
+If it evaluates falsy, the field will be marked as invalid with the class "invalid" and the JS validity will be updated (which will show a popup containing the validator message, based on the browser).

 ## Compability

-Safari: Older versions of Safari expirience issues for html5 validation.
-Polyfilling that might make it compatible
+Safari: Older versions of Safari experience issues for HTML5 form validation.